Code-Institute-Submissions/MazeGym-MS1/README.md

 ## **Design** ##
 ***
 #### Colors ####
- - Main colors used in Maze Gym website are wine red, black and red.
+ - Main colors used in Maze Gym website are wine red, black and grey.

  #### Typography ####